 Hello World, I'm Sara.

 I am a music technologist, machine learning engineer and performer passionate about promoting the use of machine learning and AI in the creative arts.
-Currently I'm a US-UK Fulbright grant recipient pursuing a Master of Science in Sound and Music Computing at Queen Mary University of London.
-My master's thesis focuses on developing a Transformer model able to generate loopable musical phrases for use in live coding and algorave performances.
+I'm currently working as a Generative Music and Audio Developer at startup called Infinite Album.
+We're building a real-time, interactive, and copyright safe music engine for Twitch streamers.
+I received Master of Science in Sound and Music Computing at Queen Mary University of London, where I was funded through a US-UK Fulbright grant.
+My master's thesis focused on developing a Transformer model able to generate loopable musical phrases for use in live coding and algorave performances.
 I perform live coding sets around London with SuperCollider being my language of choice, and recently led a workshop teaching musicians how machine learning architectures such as RNNs and VAEs can be used for music composition and sound design with minimal coding.

 Prior to moving to London I spent three years in Boston, working as a machine learning engineer at Bose and performing as a freelance classical guitarist.
 While at Bose, I worked in the applied research group in the Health division, developing protypes to help customers hear better and sleep better.
 I worked on deep learning models for speech enhancement, and optimized them to run live on a hearing aid micro-controller.
 I also led a research project developing generative audio algorithms that adapt to biofeedback signals to induce sleep using soothing music.